mk-mccann/RAGrarian/README.md

 - Conversational interface for exploring sustainable agriculture topics

 ## Installation
-A Python `venv` or `conda` environment is recommended for installation.
+A `venv` or `conda` environment is recommended for installation.
 Then,

 ```bash
 pip install -r requirements.txt